-PCM has again been recognized for performance by Informa Investment Solutions; this time for the 1st quarter of 2014, as well as 1-year trailing performance and 3-year trailing performance.
-The PCM Absolute Bond strategy and the PCM Absolute Commodity strategy both won a "Top Gun" award for performance in their respective category for the 1-year trailing performance period, with the PCM Absolute Bond also winning the "Top Gun" award for 3-year trailing performance.
-The PCM Alpha 1 strategy was awarded the "Top Gun" performance award for the 1st quarter of 2014.
-We are very pleased to see these particular multi directional strategies being recognized, as the PCM Absolute Bond and PCM Alpha 1 are particularly timely for where we are in the current market cycle.
+PCM Index Strategy composites have been recognized for performance by Informa Investment Solutions; most recently for the PCM Absolute Bond Compositesm for the three year performance ending the 4th quarter of 2014, as well as previous awards for 1-year trailing performance and 3-year trailing performance.
+As of 2nd quarter 2014, the PCM Absolute Bond Compositesm and the PCM Absolute Commodities Compositesm both won a "Top Gun" award for performance in their respective category for the 1-year trailing performance period, with the PCM Absolute Bond Compositesm also winning the "Top Gun" award for 3-year trailing performance.
+The PCM Alpha 1 Compositesm was awarded the "Top Gun" performance award for the 1st quarter of 2014.
+We are very pleased to see these particular multi directional strategies being recognized, as the PCM Absolute Bond Strategysm and PCM Alpha 1 Strategysm are particularly timely for where we are in the current market cycle.